zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

 6. Click **Create**.

-## Create an Autonomous Data Warehouse
+## **Step 5:** Create an Autonomous Data Warehouse

-The function accesses Autonomous Database using SODA (Simple Oracle Document Access) for simplicity.
-Other type of access can be used by modifying the function.
+The function accesses the Autonomous Database using SODA (Simple Oracle Document Access) for simplicity.
+You can use the other type of access by modifying the function.

 1. Open the navigation menu, select **Autonomous Data Warehouse**.
 2. Click **Create Autonomous Database**.